 Penance Lane doesn’t waste any time delivering the goods either.
 By the thirty-minute mark the things in the house are attacking Crimson and a bunch of kids Tony suggested go party there.
 And from there the plot takes a twist I certainly didn’t see coming.
 Things only get better after that.

 Granted, Penance Lane doesn’t have the most logical of plots.
 But it makes up for it with plenty of action.
 That includes an epic fight that resembles a wrestling match, possibly another nod to They Live.
-There’s also a couple of twists I didn’t see coming and a performance by Schneider that reminded me of a villain on the Batman TV show.
+There are also a couple of twists I didn’t see coming and a performance by Schneider that reminded me of a villain on the Batman TV show.
 And I mean that in a good way.

 Penance Lane is the first time I’ve seen Mane in a lead role and he does a decent job.
 It’s not the most demanding of roles but he’s certainly convincing in it.
 He and Compton make a good team once the shit hits the fan.
-Also watch for yet another former wrestler “Diamond” Dallas Page (The Devil’s Rejects, Hood Of Horror) as one of Crimson’s associates.
+Also watch for yet another former wrestler “Diamond” Dallas Page (High Heat, Hood Of Horror) as one of Crimson’s associates.
 Sharp-eyed viewers may also recognize William Tokarsky (Your Pretty Face Is Going To Hell, Tragedy Girls) as the town bum.

 Penance Lane is available to stream via Level 33 Entertainment.
 You can check the film’s Facebook page for more details.